kʷ

 - lut t̓ə čɬáˤt̓əlx, uɬ kʷa··l̓t They didn’t get wet, and it’s warm (PS)

-- taʔlíʔ kʷal̓t axáʔ iʔ sƛ̓aʔčínm̓, pútiʔ čəčʔix Quite warm is the deer, still warm / The deer is quite warm, still warm (PS)
+- talíʔ kʷal̓t axáʔ iʔ sƛ̓aʔčínm̓, pútiʔ čəčʔix Quite warm is this deer, still warm., This deer is quite warm, still warm (PS)

 - way̓ təl̓ sn̓yal̓mn̓, itlíʔ kn̓ sqilxʷ, itlíʔ kiʔ kʷuʔ čkʷanx̌s axáʔ iʔ t n̓ʔəɬnaʔsqílxʷtn̓ I am an Indian from Montana, that’s where this man-eater kidnapped me (PS)

-- kʷaʔ ilíʔ kʷu čtkʷƛ̓qənčut That’s where we made a narrow escape (PS)
+- kʷaʔ ilíʔ kʷu čtkʷƛ̓qn̓čut.
+Well there we made a narrow escape.
+(PS)

 - way̓ kʷu əɬ k̓əɬʔəysaqsm̓, áˤc̓ən̓t, kʷaʔ patáq uɬ áˤpnáʔ səsp̓qin̓ We will change grub, look, we’ve had potatoes, now let’s have wheat (PS)